 French Farmhouse bed | French Farmhouse bedside table | @a_house_and_its_chows

 Panelled walls are a big trend that shows no sign of disappearing.
-It’s a simple way to add character to otherwise plain rooms and is particularly popular with new build homeowners who want to add more traditional features.
+It’s a simple way to add character to otherwise plain rooms and is particularly popular with new-build homeowners, looking to add more traditional features.

-Simply cut the pieces to size and use a small nail gun and adhesive to attach to the wall in a pattern.
-Use a spirit level to ensure everything is straight and fill any gaps with decorator’s caulk.
+Simply cut the pieces to size and use a small nail gun and adhesive to attach them to the wall in a pattern.
+Use a spirit level to ensure everything is straight, and fill any gaps with decorators caulk.
 There are lots of tutorials on Pinterest, Instagram and TikTok to help you get started, with cut-to-size MDF available from many DIY retailers if you don’t want to cut it yourself.

 Introduce texture

-When it comes to styling your bedroom, you’ll likely want to add items that create cosiness and warmth.
-Texture will help you to achieve that, so consider adding things like woven baskets to stash extra throws, a few decorative cushions on the bed or a large rug to keep your feet from cold floors first thing in the morning.
+When it comes to styling your bedroom furniture, you’ll likely want to add items that create cosiness and warmth.
+Texture will help you to achieve that, so consider adding things like woven baskets to stash extra throws, a few decorative cushions on the bed, or a large rug to keep your feet from cold floors first thing in the morning.

-You might also want to consider hanging shallow baskets, woven wall hangings, or rattan mirrors, which adds texture and interest to the space above beds.
+You might also want to consider hanging shallow baskets, woven wall hangings and artwork or rattan mirrors, which add texture and interest to the space above beds.

 Get creative with mirrors